 Internal walls

 Repair category: 2

-Notes: Plaster cracks, blemishes and staining noted to ceiling surfaces and replastering works to areas may be prudent.
+Notes: Plaster cracks, blemishes, staining and uneven surfaces noted and replastering will likely be required at the time of redecoration.

-Floors including sub-floors Repair category: 2 Notes: Uneven flooring noted to areas, particularly within the storage room off the dining room.
-Given the areas of dampness within the property, a precautionary check of the floors including joists may be prudent.
+Floors including sub-floors

+Repair category:

+Notes: Uneven and creaking flooring noted to areas.
 Due to fitted carpets and floor coverings no detailed inspection of floors was possible and accordingly no comment can be made on their condition.